mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

 ## Open the sample scene

-A `SampleScene` is included to show a working setup with a grid, party and UI wired together.
-Open it from `Assets/CrawlerKitFramework/SampleScene/` and press **Play** to confirm everything runs before you start building your own content.
+A sample scene is included to show a working setup with a grid, party and UI wired together.
+To run it, open `Assets/CrawlerKitFramework/Scenes/MainMenu` and press **Play** — this is the correct entry point for the project.
+Starting from any other scene may result in missing references or an incomplete setup.

 ## Next step